The Iowa Caucus - the first stop in the 2020 election — is just over 200 days away, and...

-For more information about the impact of Alzheimer's on your state and constituents find the facts at alz.org/facts.
+For more information about the impact of Alzheimer's on your state find the facts at alz.org/facts.

-Record voter turnout is expected this year, and in an effort to reduce voting times and lines at poll centers many states have implemented early voting methods.
-In 37 states and the District of Columbia, most qualified voters have the opportunity to cast a ballot in person, by mail or by absentee ballot.
+In most states and the District of Columbia, qualified voters have the opportunity to cast a ballot in person, by mail or by absentee ballot.
 It is critical that the issue of Alzheimer's remain a top priority with elected officials.
 Between busy schedules, long lines and last-minute emergencies, there are many factors that can make getting to the polls on election day difficult, and even prevent people from voting.
 Voting early ensures that you don't miss the opportunity to support candidates who are champions on critical Alzheimer's and dementia related issues.
-Learn more about early voting in your state.
+It's never too early to plan ahead; learn more about early voting in your state here.